 The brachial plexus is a network of nerves that transmits signals from the spine to the shoulder, arm, and hand.
 Brachial plexus injuries birth injuries cause damages - sometimes, but not always permanent - damage to those nerves.

 Certainly, these are sometimes valid defenses.
 Not every brachial plexus injury is medical negligence.
-But brachial plexus injuries are a leading causes of medical malpractice lawsuits for a reason: doctors often use excessive traction in a panic when the child's anterior shoulder initially became impacted on the pelvic bone.
-In many case, the OB/GYN delivering the baby often uses excessive lateral traction, pulling on the head using the corkscrew maneuver rather than placing his hand inside the mother's vagina and onto the baby's shoulder and rotating.
+But brachial plexus injuries are a leading cause of medical malpractice lawsuits for a reason: doctors often use excessive traction in a panic when the child's anterior shoulder initially became impacted on the pelvic bone.
+In many cases, the OB/GYN delivering the baby often uses excessive lateral traction, pulling on the head using the corkscrew maneuver rather than placing his hand inside the mother's vagina and onto the baby's shoulder and rotating.

 How to Spot Medical Malpractice

 Brachial plexus injuries usually occur from mechanical force during delivery when the shoulder becomes wedged underneath the pelvic bone.
-When this occurs, the doctor may see the baby's head come out and then retract (much like a turtle).
+When this happens, the doctor may see the baby's head come out and then retract (much like a turtle).
 This is a clear sign that something is stuck.
 At this point, it is incumbent upon the doctor to try and maneuver the baby to get it out.
 This takes time (usually 3 to 5 minutes).
-A clear indication of malpractice is if the doctor proceeded to deliver the baby in a relatively short period of time (30 seconds to 1 minute).
+A clear indication of malpractice is if the doctor proceeded to deliver the baby in a relatively short period (30 seconds to 1 minute).

 This is a sampling of brachial plexus palsy birth injury jury verdicts around the country in recent years:

-- Florida, 2012: $780,000 (brachial plexus palsy to left arm during child birth)
+- Florida, 2012: $780,000 (brachial plexus palsy to left arm during childbirth)

 - Virginia, 2010: $2,230,000 (verdict against midwife for brachial plexus injuries suffered by child during labor and delivery leading to permanent right arm injury.
 Boy was required to undergo to nerve transfer surgeries)

-- California, 2010: $932,250 (shoulder dystocia injury leading to bracial plexus paralysis/ doctor did not attempt McRoberts or Woods maneuver to dislodge the child's left shoulder.
+- California, 2010: $932,250 (shoulder dystocia injury leading to brachial plexus paralysis/ doctor did not attempt McRoberts or Woods maneuver to dislodge the child's left shoulder.
 Child needed tendon transfer surgery when he was six months old.)

 - Texas, 2010: $1,799,600 (plaintiff claimed doctor pulled down too hard on child's head when while trying to free the shoulder and the nurses applied fundal pressure to the mother, which is exactly what they should not do during a potential shoulder dystocia)

-If you believe that you or your child suffered a brachial plexus injury as the result of medical malpractice, call a malpractice lawyer at at 800-553-8082 or get a free online consultation.
+If you believe that you or your child suffered a brachial plexus injury as the result of medical malpractice, call a malpractice lawyer at 800-553-8082 or get a free online consultation.